logo Click here for the Department of Medicine Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

 Course Descriptions »

-204 —Neurotoxicology (4) Winter.
-The effects of various harmful chemicals upon nervous system function.
+204 Neurotoxicology (4) W. The effects of various harmful chemicals upon nervous system function.
 Emphasis given to the molecular events underlying neurological damage and to the relation of such processes to basic mechanisms of neurobiology.
 (Bondy)

-212 — Inhalation Toxicology (4) Spring, odd years.
+212 Inhalation Toxicology (4) S, odd years.
 The principles and practice of laboratory inhalation toxicology.
 Topics include aerosols, gases, respiratory tract structure and function, lung defenses, aerosol deposition exposure techniques, characterization of exposure atmospheres, experimental designs, animal models, research ethics, and regulations and guidelines.
 (Phalen)

-220 — Industrial Toxicology (4) S. Analysis of responsibilities toxicologists have in industry, including product safety generating material safety, data sheets, animal testing, ecotoxicological testing, risk/hazard communication, and assisting industrial hygienists and occupational physicians; emphasis on interdisciplinary nature of industrial toxicology and communication skills.
-Prerequisite: TOX 206A,B. (Lambert)
+220 Industrial Toxicology (4) S, odd years.
+Analysis of responsibilities toxicologists have in industry, including product safety generating material safety, data sheets, animal testing, ecotoxicological testing, risk/hazard communication, and assisting industrial hygienists and occupational physicians; emphasis on interdisciplinary nature of industrial toxicology and communication skills.
+Prerequisite: EHS 206A-B or consent of the instructor.
+Same as Public Health 278.
+(Lambert)

-275 — Exposure Modeling and Risk Assessment (4).
+275 Exposure Modeling and Risk Assessment (4) even years.
 This course surveys the general principles, basic mathematical methods, and practices of environmental modeling and human health risk assessment.
 Topics include advection-dispersion models for contaminants in air and water, uptake by plants and animals, dose-response modeling, risk management, and risk perception.
 Although the emphasis is on environmental toxicants, infectious disease transmission models are are briefly introduced.
 Students conduct an original risk assessment as a final group project.
 Same as Public Health 275 (Bartell).

-290 — Independent Study in Environmental Toxicology (4) Fall, Winter, Spring.
-With consent from a faculty member who will supervise the program, a student may receive credit for individual study in some area of toxicology, culminating in the completion of a scholarly paper on the subject.
+290 Independent Study in Environmental Health Sciences (4) F,W,S. With consent from a faculty member who will supervise the program, a student may receive credit for individual study in some area of toxicology, culminating in the completion of a scholarly paper on the subject.
 May be repeated for credit.
 (Staff)

-297 — Advanced Topics in Occupational Toxicology (2) F,W,S. Discussions with clinical and research faculty in environmental toxicology and occupational medical on current toxicology problems in the workplace and critical review of current publications in the field.
+297 Advanced Topics in Occupational Toxicology (2) F,W,S. Discussions with clinical and research faculty in environmental toxicology and occupational medical on current toxicology problems in the workplace and critical review of current publications in the field.
 Journal club/seminar format.
-(Bondy).
+(Boomus).

 Graduate Courses in Epidemiology

-269 — Air Pollution, Climate, and Health (4).
+269 Air Pollution, Climate, and Health (4).
 Emission of air pollutants into the atmosphere, physical and meteorological processes that affect transport, and influence on global warming.
 Concepts of how and where people are most exposed, and how exposures and health effects differ in developed and developing regions.
-Same as Public Health 269 and Environmental Health, Science, and Policy E247/Environmental Toxicology 269.
+Same as Public Health 269 and Environmental Health, Science, and Policy E247/Environmental Health Sciences 269.

-270 — Human Exposure to Environmental Contaminants (4).
+270 Human Exposure to Environmental Contaminants (4).
 Introduces founders of conceptual thought that environmental contaminants can impact health.
 Theory and principles of exposure assessment, the continuum from emissions of a contaminant into the environment to evidence of health effects in a population.
-Same as Environmental Health, Science, and Policy E248/Public Health 270/Environmental Toxicology 270.
+Same as Environmental Health, Science, and Policy E248/Public Health 270/Environmental Health Sciences 270.

 Graduate Courses in Public Health

-265 — Environmental Health Sciences II: Advanced Environmental Health Science (4).
+265 Environmental Health Sciences II: Advanced Environmental Health Science (4).
 Explores the complex relationships among exposure processes and adverse health effects of environmental toxins focusing on specific chemicals, sources, transport media, exposure pathways, and human behaviors.
 Techniques of environmental sampling for exposure assessment are discussed.
 Prerequisite: graduate standing or consent of instructor.
-Same as Environmental Health, Science, and Policy E225/Epidemiology 265.
+Same as Epidemiology 265.

-For questions and additional information on UC Irvine's graduate programs in Environmental Toxicology, please contact:
+For questions and additional information on UC Irvine's graduate programs in Environmental Health Sciences, please contact:

 uluderer@uci.edu